Employment

 Trial-Seasoned Litigators

-Kasowitz’s Employment Practices and Litigation Group brings a feared and respected presence to negotiations, the boardroom, and the courtroom.
+Kasowitz’s Employment Practices and Litigation Group brings a respected and feared presence to the courtroom, the boardroom, and the negotiating table.
 Our arrival as counsel often generates quick and favorable outcomes, and deters frivolous claims.

-Our lawyers have significant experience in all areas of employment litigation, including discrimination, harassment and retaliation claims; enforcement and defense of non-competition agreements, confidentiality agreements, and breaches of fiduciary duty; wage and hour issues under the FLSA, New York Labor Laws and other statutes; disciplinary matters before FINRA and other regulators; and disputes under executive employment, consulting and severance agreements.
+Our lawyers have experience in all areas of employment litigation and arbitration including discrimination, harassment and retaliation claims; enforcement and defense of non-competition agreements, confidentiality agreements, and breaches of fiduciary duty; wage and hour issues under the FLSA, New York and California Labor Laws and other statutes; disciplinary matters before FINRA and other regulators; and disputes under executive employment, consulting and severance agreements.

 • The New York Law Journal named our group as its 2019 Labor and Employment Litigation Department of the Year.